 Bookmakers want your money.
 We can paint it in different ways and sugarcoat it if you want, but that’s what their business model boils down to.
 They want you to gamble your money with them because they know that they will win it from you more often than not.
-In order to get your money, bookies offer all sorts of different prizes and promotions that they believe will entice you in to bet with them rather than a competitor.
+In order to entice you, bookies offer all sorts of different prizes and promotions so that you bet with them rather than a competitor.

 Football Jackpots Explained